natenka/pyneng-book-en/docs/source/book/05_basic_scripts/1_args.rst

     spanning-tree portfast
     spanning-tree bpduguard enable

-Arguments that have been passed to script are substituted as values in the template.
+Arguments that have been passed to script are substituted as values in template.

 Several points need to be clarified:

 * argv is a list
-* all arguments are in the list and represented as strings
+* all arguments are in list and represented as strings
-* argv contains not only arguments that passed to the script but also the name of script itself
+* argv contains not only arguments that passed to script but also name of script itself

-In this case, the argv list contains the following elements:
+In this case, argv list contains the following elements:

 ::

     ['access_template_argv.py', 'Gi0/7', '4']

-First comes the name of script itself, then the arguments in the same order.
+First comes the name of script itself, then arguments in the same order.